aziuol/CarND-Advanced-Lane-Lines/writeup_template.md

 (3) Use OpenCv function  `cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1], None, None) `.
 As described in the openCV documentation [here] (https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
 The function uses a pin-hole camera model to return the camera matrix, distortion coefficients, output vector of rotation for each chessboard patern, and the output vector for tranlation required to consequently undistort the image.

-Refer to [undistortedImage]
+Refer to ![undistorted_chessboards][undistorted_chessboards]

-![alt text][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 Test image 4 is a good example to show the undistortion beign applied to the original image.
 The white car originaly was in complete view in the image, however after the undistortion function it is translated such that it's rear is clipped in the image.
-![alt text][image2]
-![alt text][road_undistorted]
+![road_undistorted][road_undistorted]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.

+combined_threshold_image = thresh_colour2(undistortedRoad)
 (1) Colour transformation to HLS image space.
-This was recommended in the course as being a robust (2) Applying a Sobel gradient threshold (for x-direction) (3) Applying threshold Saturation Channel
+This was recommended in the course as being a robust -> filter for white and yellow lines. then returned a masked image (not binary image) for use in text threshold operation.

-Refer to function definition `thresholdHLS(image, s_thresh=(130, 255), sx_thresh=(40, 100))` for details.
+binaryImage = thresholdHLS(undistortedRoad, s_thresh=(135, 255), sx_thresh=(10, 225))
+(2) Apply sobel derivative in x direction to look for only vertical lane lines in the image (3) Applied threshold to the saturation component of the image and combined the 2 to create a binary output.

-I would describe my implementation as minimal, but it still robus to identify the lane pixels in the test images.
+I would describe my implementation as minimal, but it still robust to identify the lane pixels in the test images.

 Testing this function out with the the challenge video images, it's clear that some further work here needs to be done especially when there is a gradient between the "road" and variable lighting conditions.
-I will have to explore thresholding on the L channel also and combining it with teh sobel thresholding.
+I will have to explore thresholding on the L channel also and combining it with the sobel thresholding.

-The algorithm was effective for the test images.
+The algorithm was effective for the test images and I also tried this with frames in the challenge videos.
-![BinaryImage]: ./output_images/BinaryImage.jpg "Binary Road Images"
+![thresholding][thresholding]

-The algorithm was not effective for the challenge images.
+The algorithm could be improved for challenge images.
-![challengeBinary_NOK1]: ./output_images/challengeBinary_NOK1.jpg "NOK Challenge Road Image 1"
-![challengeBinary_NOK2]: ./output_images/challengeBinary_NOK2.jpg "NOK Challenge Road Image 2"

-![alt text][image3]
+![challenge_frames] [challenge_frames]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.